keboola/connection-docs/tutorial/load/database.md

 {: .image-popup}
 ![Screenshot - Database Tables Selected](/tutorial/load/extractor-db-tablesSelected.png)

 You will get the following configurations.
-Now let's click on **Run Extraction** to load the data from the database into your tables in Storage.
+Click on **Run Extraction** to load the data from the database into your tables in Storage.

 {: .image-popup}